kkretschmer/python-isgri/doc/badpixel.rst

 Identifying anomalous pixels
 ----------------------------

-The method to identify outlier pixels as implemented in :ref:`bgcube` looks at the statistical distribution of pixel counts compared to a reference count rate image. when applied to empty field observations, this identifies anomalously *dark* and *hot* pixels.
+The method to identify outlier pixels as implemented in :ref:`cubestack` looks at the statistical distribution of pixel counts compared to a reference count rate image. when applied to empty field observations, this identifies anomalously *dark* and *hot* pixels.